Home Remodeling and Design Blog

 Key components of a sunroom conversion include:

-• Site preparation which may involve removing existing materials, upgrading the foundation, and sourcing high-quality materials.
+• Site preparation may involve removing existing materials, upgrading the foundation, and sourcing high-quality materials.

 • Creating a seamless connection to the main house.

-• Installing the right windows—in terms of size, placement, insulation, and functionality
+• Installing the right windows—in terms of size, placement, insulation, and functionality, including large windows for natural light and views.
+Proper window installation is essential.

-• Selecting the best roof structure, whether single-pitch, gable, or something else, with proper internal support
+• Selecting the best roof structure, whether single-pitch, gable sunroom, simple awning, or other roofing options, with proper internal support and integration with the existing structure.

-• Constructing the walls and roof to meet structural and drainage standards
+• Constructing the walls and roof to meet structural and drainage standards, including wall framing and finishing.

 • Wiring for lights and outlets